2023 Best Economics Bachelor's Degree Schools

 Brown University came in at #20 in this year’s edition of the Best Economics Bachelor’s Degree Schools ranking.
 Located in the city of Providence, Brown is a private not-for-profit college with a large student population.

-Colgate University ranked #21 on this year’s Best Economics Bachelor’s Degree Schools list.
+Colgate University did quite well in this year’s ranking of the best places for economics students to get a bachelor’s degree.
+It came in at #21 on the list.
 Colgate is a small private not-for-profit school located in the distant town of Hamilton.

 After completing their Bachelor's Degree, economics graduates from Colgate carry an average student debtload of $15,373.

-With a ranking of #22, Johns Hopkins University did quite well on this year’s best schools for economics students working on their bachelor’s degree.
-Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit school with a fairly large student population.
+Johns Hopkins University came in at #22 in this year’s edition of the Best Economics Bachelor’s Degree Schools ranking.
+Located in the city of Baltimore, Johns Hopkins is a private not-for-profit school with a very large student population.

 While working on their Bachelor's Degree, economics majors at Johns Hopkins accumulate an average of around $16,393 in student debt.

-University of California - Berkeley ranked #23 on this year’s Best Economics Bachelor’s Degree Schools list.
-UC Berkeley is a fairly large public school located in the medium-sized city of Berkeley.
+University of California - Berkeley came in at #23 in this year’s edition of the Best Economics Bachelor’s Degree Schools ranking.
+UC Berkeley is a very large public school located in the city of Berkeley.

 On average, economics graduates from UC Berkeley take out $13,817 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $378.

-Stanford University landed the #24 spot in the 2023 rankings for the best bachelor’s degree economics programs.
-Located in the large suburb of Stanford, Stanford is a private not-for-profit college with a fairly large student population.
+Stanford University ranked #24 on this year’s Best Economics Bachelor’s Degree Schools list.
+Located in the large suburb of Stanford, Stanford is a private not-for-profit college with a large student population.

 This translates to an average monthly loan payment of $741, based on a 10-year repayment plan.